emillionideas/emillionideas.github.io/_posts/2024-01-09-pixel-japanese-alphabet.markdown

 > "Instead of my explaining the meaning of the word, which you may forget the next day, I can show you a picture of it, and the word will become friends with your memory."

 This personal experience brings me to the thought of “Why not learn languages like a child?”.
-In the colorful world of Pixel Japanese Alphabet, I hope that no matter what your age, you’ll find joy in visual learning.
+In the colorful world of Pixel Japanese Alphabets, I hope that no matter what your age, you’ll find joy in visual learning.

 #### 4. Vocabulary
 Finally, each word that goes with the corresponding character will be shown in Japanese, Romaji and English.
 Romaji is simply the Latin script used to help non-Japanese speakers pronounce the language.
 When you see ‘Tōkyō’ instead of ‘とうきょう’, you’re looking at Romaji.